Gifts for 4 Year Old Girls

 Why wait until they hit science class to introduce them to this cool tool?
 GeoSafari Jr.’s brightly-colored, kid-friendly binocular microscope has extra large, comfortably-framed eyepieces and a focusing knob that’s large and reticulated, making it easy for little hands to turn.
 They can look at specimens at up to 8x magnification, and there’s even an LED light that illuminates the stage for a superior view.

-The non-skid feet of this microscope help to keep the device in place while kids are viewing their specimen, giving them an accurate and consistent view.
+The non-skid feet of the microscope help to keep the device in place while kids are viewing their specimen, giving them an accurate and consistent view.
 It’s a great early introduction to STEM skills that will give them a chance to take a closer look at their world – no slides or slips needed.

 Developmental & Play Insights GeoSafari Jr. My First Microscope